TVLukeProductions/TrashPlay/README.md

 "Why will you not let me skip this stupid track someone else has put into the folder?"
 "Well that's just the way of the Trash Player."
 "But there has to be a way!"
-"Easy there captain kirk, there kind of is, just read the next question."
+"Easy there Captain Kirk, there kind of is, just read the next question."

 # Whats Trash Mode?
 Trash Mode is the standard mode of your Trash Player.
-It means randomly selected songs with no posibility of skipping.
+It means randomly selected songs with no possibility of skipping.
 However, you can deactivate TrashMode.
 You will be given a "next" and a "previous" button".

-Note: If you return to trashMode, the paly list for the next 10 songs will revert to those that where in line when you deactivated TrashMode because on the TrashPlaylist, there is no skipping.
+Note: If you return to trashMode, the play list for the next 10 songs will revert to those that where in line when you deactivated TrashMode because on the TrashPlaylist, there is no skipping.

-# What is radio?
+# What is "Radio"?
-No all things that require a Trash Playlist take place at a single place.
+Not all things that require a Trash Playlist take place at a single place.
 There may be road trips with multiple cars or hackathons in multiple cities or whatever.

 With radio you can start a radio and other Trash Players can join, then all of them will play the